Fuglesteg/fuglesteg.net/about-me.md

 working on various systems, of varying degrees of complexity.

 I started programming when I was about 10 or 12.
-I can't quite remember when the first time I programmed was, but I remember how.
-Computercraft was a minecraft mod that allowed you to program computers inside the game.
+I can't quite remember when the first time I programmed was, but I remember how: Computercraft was a minecraft mod that allowed you to program computers inside the game.
 You could write programs that interacted with the minecraft world in different ways, like managing inventories or opening/closing doors.
 It was a great way for a kid to